lineCode/Qentem-Engine/README.md

 ## Requirements:
 * C++ 11 compiler.
 * (Optional) Emscripten: to compile into WebAssembly; to be used inside a web browser or with an independent JavaScript engine.
-This allows a web server to offload the rendering of an html/text to its clients.
-Also, I does intger calculations.
+This allows a web server to offload its rendering of templates to its clients.
+Also, I does integer calculations.

 ## Preset editor:
 VS Code configrations are included for compiling and running tests.